jbakse/five-ways/notes/manual.md

 - I'm not sure why you would want to have multiple configurations, but you can.
 - Only one configuration should be marked active at a time.
 - If more than one configuration is marked active, the system will use the most recently updated one.

+# Setup

+- The takeSurvey page can be set to gallery mode with the query string `/takeSurvey?gallery`